-MAF Biosecurity New Zealand categorises pests associated with plants and plant products into regulated and non-regulated pests.
+MAF Biosecurity New Zealand has categorised pests associated with plants and plant products into regulated and non-regulated organisms.
 Measures to prevent the establishment of regulated pests in New Zealand are developed in accordance with the appropriate FAO ISPMs and other relevant international standards.

-Regulated pests are those pests for which actions would be undertaken if they were intercepted/detected.
-As well as quarantine pests, these include new organisms as defined by the Hazardous Substances and New Organisms Act 1996, pests that may pose a risk to human or animal health or to the environment, vectors of associated quarantine pests, and virulent strains (not present in New Zealand) of non-regulated pests and contaminants.
-Non-regulated pests are those pests for which actions would not be undertaken if they were intercepted/detected.
+Regulated pests are those pests or organisms which phytosanitary actions would be undertaken if they were intercepted/detected.
+As well as quarantine pests these pests include pests that may pose a risk to human or animal health or to the environment, vectors of associated quarantine pests, and virulent strains (not present in New Zealand) of non-regulatory pests and contaminants.
+Non-regulatory pests are those pests for which phytosanitary actions would not be undertaken if they were intercepted/detected.
+These would include new organisms which could not establish in New Zealand.

-Pests (including weeds) associated with each commodity will appear on a separate pest list which will be attached to each import health standard as an Appendix.
+Pests (including weeds) associated with the commodity appear on a separate pest list which will be attached to each import health standard as an appendix.